microsoft/promptflow/docs/how-to-guides/run-and-evaluate-a-flow.md

 - `column-mapping`: A mapping from flow input name to specified data values.
 Reference [here](./use-column-mapping.md) for detailed information.
 - `run`: The run name of the flow run to be evaluated.

+More details can be found in [Use column mapping](./use-column-mapping.md).

 ```sh
 pf run create --flow evaluation/eval-classification-accuracy --data standard/web-classification/data.jsonl --column-mapping groundtruth='${data.answer}' prediction='${run.outputs.category}' --run my_first_run --stream
 ```